 Neptune rules all tools or catalysts available to change our state of mind.
 These may be pharmacological as in hallucinogenics, drugs or alcohol, and they may be non-pharmacological as in hypnosis, meditation, prayer, sexual relations, fasting, arts and recreation, mental and emotional growth and a spiritual experience.

 Therefore, it can easily be understood why Neptune also rules substances, events and practices that will shift our awareness from lower, higher and in-between states of mind.
-It is the ruler of all dimensions of life when speaking of awareness, or its lack, consciousness, subconscious urges, unconsciousness, sleep (still a mysterious and little-understood state of mind), dreaming and even death which is likely a transformation to life from an earthly plane to one that is not.
+It is the ruler of all dimensions of life when speaking of awareness, or its lack, consciousness, subconscious urges, unconsciousness, sleep (still a mysterious and little-understood state of mind), dreaming and even death which is likely a transformation of life from an earthly plane to one that is not.

 Certain illnesses (epilepsy e.g.), traumas (divorce e.g.), accidents, psychoses, and brain injuries may also change our state of mind or consciousness.
 All may be influenced by Neptune in the horoscope.